Alemiz112/StarGate-Universe/src/tests/README.md

 We will again use [ResponseCheckTask](https://github.com/Alemiz112/StarGate-Universe/blob/master/src/alemiz/sgu/tasks/ResponseCheckTask.java) for extending our class.
 Our Example class is named [OnlineExample](https://github.com/Alemiz112/StarGate-Universe/blob/master/src/tests/OnlineExample.java).
 This time we will create command that will send PlayerOnlinePacket and then will check for response.
 Command class can be found [here](https://github.com/Alemiz112/StarGate-Universe/blob/master/src/tests/OnlineCommand.java).

+## Docker Implementation Example
+`ServerManagePacket` has not its own implementation in API.
+You have to constuct it yourself.
+If you are not sure how to do it, checkout [example](https://github.com/Alemiz112/StarGate-Universe/blob/master/src/tests/DockerContainerCreate.java).